Wilson McCoy: Early life and education

-Wilson McCoy was born April 6, 1902 in Troy, Missouri, the sixth of seven children born to Edward Fernand (a salesman by profession) and Theodosia Turnbull McCoy.
+Wilson McCoy was born April 6, 1902, in Troy, Missouri, the sixth of seven children born to Edward Fernand (a salesman by profession) and Theodosia Turnbull McCoy.
 Before the age of seven, he was determined to become an artist.
 His father died when he was eleven years old, leaving his mother with seven children and no money.
 She opened a boarding house with borrowed funds, and young Wilson got a job in a drugstore, working eight hours a day after school and twelve hours on Saturdays and Sundays for $3 a week, which went into the family treasury.
 After two years of high school, he went to work as an errand boy for a St Louis advertising agency, D'Arcy Advertising Co., and practiced drawing during errands.
 Ultimately, he was taken on the firm's art staff, and after four years, he had saved enough money to attend Washington University's art school before branching out professionally.

-McCoy studied at the School of the Art Institute of Chicago, the American Academy, and Washington University's School of Fine Arts, St. Louis, where he later served on the faculty.
+McCoy studied at the School of the Art Institute of Chicago, the American Academy, and Washington University's School of Fine Arts (now the Sam Fox School of Design & Visual Arts), where he later served on the faculty.

 He was a member of the National Cartoonist Society Foundation (NCSF).